 This is where Alcanada earns its right to host elite events.
 After navigating a difficult hole, you arrive at greens that are severely undulating, massively fast, and offering very few easy putts.
 Fifty-eight bunkers across the layout force accurate approaches on almost every hole.

-The combination of slope, speed, and subtle breaks on the greens is what separates this from a merely scenic layout into something that genuinely tests skilful players.
+The combination of slope, speed, and subtle breaks on the greens is what turns this from a scenic round into a proper test.

 The Rolex Challenge Tour Grand Final